 BELOW IS AN EXPLANATION OF THE ROLE OF THIS COMMISSION

-The role of the BDSJC is to advise the Bishop of the Commissions address of social justice issues and spread the Gospel message to the local Church and wider community.
+The role of the Ballarat Diocesan Social Justice Commission (BDSJC) is to advise the Bishop of the Commissions address of social justice issues and spread the Gospel message to the local Church and wider community.
 The commission collaborates to promote joint action with the Church and other groups in favor of justice, peace and the integrity of creation.

 BDSJC works to develop a Christian contribution to public debates on social issues especially in areas of local or regional impact.
 The commission promotes spirituality through liturgy, structures and agencies, giving prominence to right relationships, respect for life and creation, and the promotion of liberation from every form of oppression.

 Bishop Paul Bird talks about this year’s statement, titled Respect: Confronting Violence and Abuse here

 REPORTS FROM THE BALLARAT DIOCESAN SOCIAL JUSTICE COMMISSION MEETINGS CAN BE READ BELOW

 HOW CAN I GET INVOLVED IN SOCIAL JUSTICE IN BALLARAT?

 There are so many ways you can get involved in Social Justice in Ballarat.
 Many groups and organisations want you to be involved and are ready to take your call.
 Download our flyer below and check out the organisations you can contact.